rcrowther/django-img/README.md

 ## Auto-delete
 ### Overview
 I read somewhere that a long time ago, Django would auto-delete files.
 This probably happened in model fields.
 This behaviour is not true now.
 If objects and fields are deleted, files are left in the host system.
-However, it suits this application, and some of it's intended uses, to auto-delete models and files.
+However, it suits this application, and some of it's intended uses, to auto-delete mod els and files.
 If you would like this behaviour, the app provides some solutions.

 There are aspects to this.
-First, deletion of image models when a supporting model is deleted.
-Then, deletion of reform models when the image model is deleted.
-Finally, deletion of files, Image or Reform, when an model is deleted.
+First, the files for Reforms are always deleted with the reform.
+And reforms are always deleted when the image model is deleted.
+However, the choices arrive with the deletion of the Image.
+Should the file be deleted with the Image?
+Finally, should an Image be deleted when a model using that image is deleted?

+#### Auto-delete of Reforms
+Reform files are deleted with the reform.
+There is nothing to do.

+Reforms are treated as objects generated automatically, so automatic deletion is not controversial.
+Reform models are deleted by the CASCADE in the foreign key, and so are the files.

+#### Auto-delete Image files
+Image file deletion is optional.
+To auto-delete, set the Image model attribute 'auto_delete_files=True'.

 ### Automatic deletion of image models when a supporting object is deleted